 Things get pretty complicated with Intel when you start looking at their entry-level processors.
 I mean you have the Atom, Celeron AND Pentium processors all claiming to be budget processors.

-The real issue, however, is comparing Atom Quad Core vs Celeron Dual Core processors.
-They both claim to the ultimate entry level processors.
+The real issue, however, is comparing Atom Quad-Core vs Celeron Dual-Core processors.
+They both claim to be the ultimate entry-level processors.

-Before we begin looking at their differences, it is worth knowing that they are both ultra budget processors.
-They are found on ultra budget laptops that are built for trivial tasks like word processing, casual multitasking or research work.
+Before we begin looking at their differences, it is worth knowing that they are both ultra-budget processors.
+They are found on ultra-budget laptops that are built for trivial tasks like word processing, casual multitasking or research work (See some options below).